LetaiefAymen/svg-resizer/README.md

 Install it with `sudo apt-get install librsvg2-bin` on Linux or with `brew install librsvg` on OSX.

+Also install the dependencies using `npm install` command.

 # Usage

     $ ./svg-resizer.js -f -x 20 -y 20 -o example/resized/ example/*.svg